 Apps for photographing atmospheric phenomena

 Photographing planets with a smartphone

 The planets can look amazingly bright to the naked eye, especially Venus.
 The most dramatic views of Venus occur when seen against a darker sky.
 However, focusing on what a camera phone will see as a bright dot can prove troublesome.

 One trick is to catch Venus above a lit horizon.
 As long as this horizon is far enough away, the phone’s auto focus should lock onto the horizon, allowing you to grab a shot of Venus in context.

 Alternatively, some phones offer a ‘focus lock’ facility where you can point at any distant horizon and lock focus on that.
 Consult your phone’s documentation to see if this is possible.

 Mars and Jupiter can also become bright enough for many camera phones.

-Step 3 It’s important to avoid camera shake so support the phone against a solid structure.
-If your make and model supports it, use the volume control on a pair of connected headphones to trigger the shutter.
+- Support the phone against a solid structure.
+If possible, use the volume control on a pair of connected headphones to trigger the shutter.